 When you first log in to Microsoft Defender Security Center, you're granted either full access or read only access.
 Full access rights are granted to users with Security Administrator or Global Administrator roles in Azure AD.
 Read only access is granted to users with a Security Reader role in Azure AD.

-Someone with a Microsoft Defender ATP Global administrator role has unrestricted access to all devices, regardless of their device group association and the Azure AD user groups assignments
+Someone with a Defender for Endpoint Global administrator role has unrestricted access to all devices, regardless of their device group association and the Azure AD user groups assignments

 Initially, only those with Azure AD Global Administrator or Security Administrator rights will be able to create and assign roles in Microsoft Defender Security Center, therefore, having the right groups ready in Azure AD is important.